This post contains affiliate links.

 Battery Safety and Why Not To Drain the Battery Completely

-Since most people don't read manuals anymore, we thought we'd share more insight into properly treating the battery that powers the Power Wheels toys.
+Since most people don't read manuals anymore, I thought I'd share more insight into properly treating the battery that powers the Power Wheels toys.
 Again, from the manual itself:

 - “If a battery leak develops, avoid contact with the leaking acid and place the damaged battery in a plastic bag.
 Please refer to the information on the next page.
 If acid comes in contact with skin or eyes, flush with cool water for at least 15 minutes and call a physician.
 If acid is internally ingested, give water, milk of magnesia, or egg whites immediately.
 Never give emetics or induce vomiting.
 Call a physician.